FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

 \end{enumerate}

-\end{corollary} The proof is postponed to Section~\ref{proof:empFDR}.
-The first statement in Corollary~\ref{th:empFDR} establishes that recovering the desired control of FDR at the exact prescribed level $\alpha$ is possible on condition that the calibration set cardinality is large enough and more precisely that $n = \ell \winsize/\alpha-1$.
-This (mild) restriction on the values of $\alpha$ reflects that the empirical $p$-values do not satisfy the super-uniformity property.
-By contrast, the second statement yields the desired control at the level $\alpha m_0/m$ by means of lower and upper bounds.
-In particular, the lower bound tells us that the FDR value can be not lower than the desired level $\alpha m_0/m$ up to a multiplicative factor equal to $1-1/n$, which goes 1 as $n$ grows.
-For instance with $\alpha = 0.1$ and $m=100$, $n_\ell=1000$ would yield that $ FDR_1^\winsize(\hat \varepsilon_{{BH}_{\alpha}}, \hat p) \cdot m/(m_0\alpha) \in [0.999, 1]$.
-This small lack of control is the price to pay for allowing any value of $\alpha\in]0,1]$.
-It is also important to recall that in the anomaly detection field, abnormal events are expected to be rare.
-As a consequence $\frac{m_0}{m}$ is close to $1$ and the actual $FDR$ level is close to the desired $\alpha$.
-However in situations where $m_0/m$ could depart from 1 too strongly, then incorporating an estimator of $m_0/m$ would be helpful.
+\end{corollary} The proof is moved to Appendix~\ref{proof:empFDR}.
+The first statement in Corollary~\ref{th:empFDR} establishes that it is possible to recover the desired control of FDR at the exact prescribed level $\alpha$, provided that the cardinality of the calibration set is equal to $n = \nu \winsize/\alpha-1$.
+The (mild) restriction on the values of $\alpha$ reflects that the empirical $p$ values do not satisfy the super uniformity property.
+By contrast, the second statement gives the desired control at the level $\alpha m_0/m$ by means of lower and upper bounds.
+In particular, the lower bound tells us that the FDR value cannot be smaller than the desired level $\alpha m_0/m$ up to a multiplicative factor equal to $1-1/n$, which goes to 1 as $n$ grows.
+For instance, with $\alpha = 0.1$ and $m=100$, $n_\nu=1000$ would result in $FDR_1^\winsize(\hat \varepsilon_{{BH}_{\alpha}}, \hat p) \cdot m/(m_0\alpha) \in [0.999, 1]$.
+This small lack of control is the price of allowing any value of $\alpha\in]0,1]$.
+It is also important to remember that in anomaly detection, abnormal events are expected to be rare.
+As a consequence, $\frac{m_0}{m}$ is close to $1$ and the actual $FDR$ is close to the desired $\alpha$.
+However, in situations where $m_0/m$ could deviate too far from 1, it would be helpful to include an estimator of $m_0/m$.